guednia7/create-new-tickets/README.md

-For example, select your help topic: In this tutorieal will select the Report a problem.
+For example, select your a help topic: In this tutorial we will select "Report a problem."